Apress/expert-tsql-window-funct-in-sql-server-2019/errata.md

-# Errata for *Build Your Own 2D Game Engine and Create Great Web Games*
+# Errata for *Expert T-SQL Window Functions in SQL Server 2019*

 On **page xx** [Summary of error]: